Overview

 One of my favorite parts was designing our partnership social images for the Modular Account part of the launch.
 I made custom 3D graphics for each partner logo and composited them with our announcement.

-For launch day, I got the company (across both SF/NY offices and remote!) to dress in our new pink/orange colors.
+For launch day, I got the company (across both SF/NY offices + remote!) to dress in pink/orange.

 Docs redesign